Description

 Notes

-- Using homemade chicken stock will give the best results, but boxed works well, as well.
+- Using homemade chicken stock will give the best results, but boxed stock works well too.

-- If you are running short on time, you can shorten the cooking process by not rolling out the dough and using a spoon to quickly make the dumplings.
+- If you are running short on time, you can shorten the prep by not rolling out the dough and using a spoon to quickly make the dumplings.
 I recommend rolling, but I do this shortcut occasionally.

-- Frozen dumplings would be fine for saving time, but homemade is better!
+- Frozen knoephla-style dumplings can save time, but homemade is better!